Grant users access

 Step One: Provision users, and assign licenses and administrative roles in the Microsoft 365 admin center

-Your organization’s subscription to model-driven apps in Dynamics 365 provides access to the Microsoft 365 admin center through a global administrator account.
+Your organization’s subscription to Power Apps provides access to the Microsoft 365 admin center through a global administrator account.
 The global administrator manages every aspect of the subscription and may add subscriptions to other Microsoft Online Services.

 As the global administrator for your organization, one of your first tasks is to create users in the Microsoft 365 admin center.
 This registers users in the system and enables users to be licensed to use services available within the online service environment.
 You decide which service you want your users to have by assigning a license for that service to a user.
 For instructions about creating users in the Microsoft Online Services environment, see Add users and assign licenses at the same time.
 For instructions about assigning a license to a user, see Assign or remove licenses.

 During your planning phase, you might have identified a set of key administrative roles that you want to fill.
 More information: Plan for deployment and administration.
 Because the administrative roles provide coverage for administrative tasks when the global administrator is not available, it’s a best practice to assign these roles to users, including assigning the global administrator role to a second user.
 More information: Assigning admin roles and Permissions in Microsoft 365.

 The online service sends an invitation to each user

 After you set up a user in the Microsoft 365 admin center, that user receives an email invitation with a link and a password for the Microsoft Online Services environment.
 The credentials in the invitation provide access to the portal and to documentation.
-However, the users who receive these invitations can’t access model-driven apps in Dynamics 365 until you complete step two in this process.
+However, the users who receive these invitations can’t access customer engagement apps until you complete step two in this process.

 Step Two: Assign security roles in Dynamics 365 apps